Nick Anderson (cartoonist): Awards

-Anderson won a Pulitzer Prize for Editorial Cartooning in 2005 for his work with the Louisville Courier-Journal.
+Anderson won a Pulitzer Prize for Editorial Cartooning in 2005 for his work with the Louisville Courier Journal.
 The judges credited his "unusual graphic style that produced extraordinarily thoughtful and powerful messages."

-In addition to the Pulitzer Prize, he won the Society of Professional Journalists' Sigma Delta Chi Award in 2000, the 2011 National Press Foundation's Berryman Award, and two-time winner of the John Fischetti Award from Columbia College Chicago in 1999 and 2012.
-While drawing cartoons for Ohio State University Lantern, he was given The Charles M. Schulz Award for best college cartoonist in The United States.
+In addition to the Pulitzer Prize, he won the Society of Professional Journalists' Sigma Delta Chi Award in 2000, the 2011 National Press Foundation's Clifford K. and James T. Berryman Award for Editorial Cartooning, and is a two-time winner of the John Fischetti Award from Columbia College Chicago (in 1999 and 2012).
+While drawing cartoons for Ohio State University Lantern, he was given the College Cartoonist Charles M. Schulz Award by the National Journalism Awards.